codacy-badger/sparkling-reviews/README.md

 An application to analyse the user reviews about a product to find the sentiments and to extract some particular attributes so as to define some base for the user construe about the product.

-**Currently facing low-performance issues.
+**Currently facing low-performance issues (EXECUTION IS NOT COMPLETING).
+Number of issues like GC overhead exceeded, and RPC runtime connection failed.
 Reason for the same might be something related to [spark-nlp](https://github.com/JohnSnowLabs/spark-nlp)**

 ### Dependencies